Top Posts

 Observations on a massacred masterpiece, and how the studio's cuts actually reflect the very theme of the movie: the descent from elegance into the mundane

-Musings on The Social Network, presented in the form of a Facebook page, and a visual tribute to old and new technologies in the film
+Musings on The Social Network, presented in the form of a Facebook page

 Spade & Marlowe, Private Eyes